fscpscollaborative/fscps/Scenarios/settings.md

 | TreatWarningsAsErrors | A list of AL warning codes, which should be treated as errors | [ ] |
 | DefaultNewContainerParameters | A list of parameters to be added to all container creations in this repo | { } |

-## Your own version of AL-Go for GitHub
+## Your own version of FSC-PS for GitHub

-For experts only, following the description [here](Contributing.md) you can setup a local fork of **AL-Go for GitHub** and use that as your templates.
-You can fetch upstream changes from Microsoft regularly to incorporate these changes into your version and this way have your modified version of AL-Go for GitHub.
+For experts only, following the description [here](Contributing.md) you can setup a local fork of **FSC-PS for GitHub** and use that as your templates.
+You can fetch upstream changes from Microsoft regularly to incorporate these changes into your version and this way have your modified version of FSC-PS for GitHub.

-**Note:** Our goal is to never break repositories, which are using AL-Go for GitHub as their template.
+**Note:** Our goal is to never break repositories, which are using FSC-PS for GitHub as their template.
 We almost certainly will break you if you create local modifications to scripts and pipelines.